- or - Safety on the Social Dance Floor.

 Follows - you need to trust your partner, but they won't be able to see every hazard, so keep an eye open, as you may have to slam on the brakes at any moment.

-Pointy heels and metal tipped shoes... nope.
+Pointy heels and metal tipped shoes... well really.

 If there's a possibility that a crash was your fault, suck it up and apologise.

 Nobody wants to hear excuses - just keep it to a simple 'sorry' and check everyone is okay.
 Dance is a game we play together, so if your partner has clattered into someone, it could well be because of something you did.
 Don't let them apologise on your behalf.

 If you find yourself involved in an incident, seek to understand what has happened and why.
 Consider what you could have done to avoid it; the answer may well be contained in one of the points above.